kiwitcms/kiwitcms.github.io/content/2025-08-20-private-tenant-explained.markdown

 What is Private Tenant by Kiwi TCMS
 -----------------------------------

-This is our most popular subscription tier which combines SaaS hosting and additional support services.
+This is our most popular subscription tier which combines SaaS hosting, raw data export and additional support services.
 It is more about *ease of use* allowing your QA team to focus on more testing rather than specific software features.